-To make a cut, you just need to measure to find the length you want (see all of the details on my DIY wood art post, if you want to do something along those lines), and mark it on your wood.
+Start by measuring to find the length you want and mark it on your wood.
 Then, you’ll want to line your wood up along the fence…

 And test the placement of the blade.
 Below, I was making a 45-degree cut and I was trying to just cut the corner of the wood off.
 So, I carefully lowered the blade (without turning it on), and adjusted the placement of the wood until I knew the blade would hit right where I wanted it to.

 Then, I raised the blade back up, hit the power switch, and went to town!